tetradice/hyperapp-component/README.md

 # hyperapp-component

-`hyperapp-component` is plugin to enhance stateful component for [Hyperapp V2](https://github.com/jorgebucaran/hyperapp).
+`hyperapp-component` is plugin to enhance stateful component and module for [Hyperapp V2](https://github.com/jorgebucaran/hyperapp).

 It is composed a hyperapp middleware and function for creating component.